Thermostat Analogy

 • If investors believe inflation is truly cooling → mortgage rates usually drift lower.

-• If investors worry inflation could flare back up → mortgage rates stay elevated.
+• If investors worry inflation is heating up → mortgage rates stay elevated.

 If the economy looks shaky → rates may fall faster.